 - 1. Written notification of the intent to appeal sent to the principal. - 2.
-The principal will notify and convene a meeting of the following people: the teacher, the principal, the parents, the three designated members of the Athletic Committee and the student. - 3.
-The final decision of the appeal will be rendered by the principal and the three Athletic Committee members. - 4.
+The principal will notify and convene a meeting of the following people: the teacher, the principal, the parents, the Athletic Director and the student. - 3.
+The final decision of the appeal will be rendered by the principal and the Athletic Director. - 4.
 A written response to the appeal will be mailed to the parents within one week of the meeting.